Longju000/Longju000/README.md

 Hi, I'm Longju, Learning by Building and contributing...😎❤

-      - I love everthing about Block-chain technology.
+      - I love everything about Block-chain technology.
 And I'm currently learning more about this topics.

 I am also an open-source enthusiast and a contributor.I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.